NateFerrero/cmd.js/README.md

 #### Example

 The following example checks the existence of the values.
-Only null and undefined count as not existing.
+Only null and undefined count as not existing:

 ```js
 cmd.exists(null, undefined, false, '', 0, true);